Tarski neuromorphic chip render

 Timing

-No clock.
-Neurons respond when events arrive.
+No clock. neurons respond when events arrive.

 Only what matters computes.
 Only when it matters.

-The Neuron
+The neuron

-Analog LIF circuits
+Analogue LIF circuits

 Integrate